 ‘Reality’ TV has made investing in real estate and trying to fix and flip houses cool.
 Sadly, the reality is that it is much tougher and riskier than portrayed on the screen.

 New real estate investors commonly get stuck on their first flip, run out of money, can’t rent it out, and can’t sell to a regular buyer who needs financing.

-Others have run into difficult tenants who not only refuse to pay or leave, but threaten malicious and frivolous lawsuits and refuse to let potential buyers to come in and view the property in peace.
+Others have run into difficult tenants who not only refuse to pay or leave, but threaten malicious and frivolous lawsuits .

 Don’t give up if you are in this situation.
 Another investor who has access to more funds and an attorney to handle the tenants, as well as just bringing a fresh party to the issue can enable a sale and release you from this money pit.

 There is more than one way to sell a house in TN.
-Even under the most seemingly complicated and stressful circumstances you can sell your home.
-This will largely depend on how you try to sell, and the buyer you select.
-With the right buyer, almost any issue can be overcome.
+Even under the most difficult circumstances you can sell your home.
+This may depend on your approach, and the buyer you select.
+Remember, almost any issue can be overcome.
 At East Tennessee Home Buyers, we buy houses in Knoxville, TN fast and for fair prices, while helping you navigate any challenges swiftly and always with care and respect.
 Find out just how much you can save by selling your home to us using this comparison chart.

 You’ve Got Nothing to Lose, and Everything to Gain